christinemeng/christinemeng/README.md

   2. Building a simple game
   3. Gaining a better understanding of what code can do

-I am nervous about turning in assignments (especially the monthly interest projects) in on time
+I am nervous about turning in assignments (especially the monthly interest projects) in on time.

 That is all, **thanks for visiting**!